nitrictech/docs/docs/support/upgrade.md

 - Resources, permissions and configuration will infer automatically from your code.

-The API defintions have minor changes to support the new pattern.
+The API definitions have minor changes to support the new pattern.

 - Examples on how to use the API can be found in the [documentation](/docs).

 ### Why the change?

-Config as code is an expressive and self-documentating pattern.
+Config as code is an expressive and self-documenting pattern.
 Save time by not having to read through pages of documentation or manage 1000s of lines of config.

 Examples include: